-

 Author Notes

-And you’ll love this dish for its versatility.
+You’ll also love this dish for its versatility.
 In my opinion, you can’t go wrong with too much garlic, but definitely adjust to your own tastes.
 Got a shallot to use up?
 Finely chop and add with the garlic.
 Same goes for sliced mushrooms.
 Any bright, fresh herb can be thrown into the mix as well, or greens like spinach or arugula.
-Adjust the red pepper if you want a little more of a kick, and if you’re feeling particularly indulgent, feel free to stir in some heavy cream for a heartier sauce.
-Use whatever you need to and taste as you go. —Jill Baughman
+Adjust the red pepper flakes if you want a little more of a kick, and if you’re feeling particularly indulgent, feel free to stir in some heavy cream for a heartier sauce.
+Use whatever you need and taste as you go. —Jill Baughman

 Ingredients